 I felt conflicted after two years of not questioning the simple fact that I was somehow pressurized to decide to cover a part of my body – a decision that defined my sense of self and built a significant symbol and representation of myself to others.
 I was going through the same identity crisis again.

 No, it was not easy.
 My mother was the first person to criticize.
 She tried to give me a reality check by uttering remarks like “College ki hawaa lagg gai hai”.
 My childhood friends did my character assassination when I uploaded my first picture on Facebook without it.

-People said I looked prettier with your head covered.
+People said I looked prettier with my head covered.
 I went through proper interrogation.
 People had the audacity to ask me in person, “Why did you take it off?”
 “Are you trying to seek attention?”.
 I even got to hear “Koi Deen Imaan hai ya nahi?”

 My peers were questioning and judging me.
 It threw me deep into a pit of anxiety.
 I feared more judgments and insults.
 I started being very selective in going out with people and reconsidered my friends’ circle.
-But my family won’t stop scrutinizing me.
+But my family wouldn’t stop scrutinizing me.
 It took me a while to become strong and firm about my decision.

 An inner conflict is necessary to develop your individuality.

 My struggle of finding my perplexed identity taught me so many things.
 Psychology says that it’s necessary to go through a specific amount of anxiety and depression in order to develop individuality and grow out of it, as a new person.